calendar42/Calendar42-documentation/rest-api/endpoints.md

 #### Example usage

-Get a journey from point A to arrive at a certain time at point B
+Get a trip from point A to arrive at a certain time at point B

 * ``/events/suggestions?event_type=arrive_by&transport_modes=[bicycle]&from_location=(42.1 4.5)&to_location=(42.5 4.6)&time=2015-03-24T14%3A29%3A47.613Z``